mgifford/drupal-security/src/server.rst

 Memcache and `Nginx`_ to extend Drupal's internal page cache.
 One of the most powerful tools is `Varnish`_ which can provide incredible performance enhancements.
-It can also be used effectively to deny all logins on your public site by being configured to denying cookies on port 80.
-This is a line that can be added to your Varnish vcl file to remove the cookies so that it becomes impossible to login to Drupal directly:
+It can also be used effectively to deny all logins on your public site by being configured to deny cookies on port 80.
+This is a line that can be added to your Varnish vcl file in the `vcl_recv` subroutine to remove the cookies so that it becomes impossible to login to Drupal directly:

 .. code-block:: varnish